radio3-network/BluemchenOS/app-template.md

 This is the root folder where all files related to this app.
 For compatibility purposes it should follow these rules:
-+ 8 characters in length
++ 8 characters as maximum name length
-+ alpha-numeric characters plus "." "_" "-"
++ ASCII alpha-numeric characters plus "." "_" "-"
++ only lower case characters
 + must start with a letter or number
 + permanent name, should never be changed
 + must not clash with names for other existing apps

 For the purpose of describing the location of files inside this base folder we use the common Linux way of documenting relative file paths.

+This folder name becames the Unique Identification (UID) of the app across the multiple repositories where it will be listed and available.

 ### Bin folder [./bin]